Single nucleotide variants (SNVs) and phasing

 To perform genome-wide small variant calling with nanopore technology, we recommend sequencing a whole human genome on the PromethION, or sequencing on the MinION or GridION for targeted analyses.
 Libraries can be prepared using the Ligation Sequencing Kit, for high throughput and long reads, without amplification.

-We recommend Medaka for calling single nucleotide variants and indels.
+We recommend wf-human-variation for calling single nucleotide variants and indels.
 However, other analysis tools are also available from the Community.

-Visit the Protocol Builder to create a custom, end-to-end protocol for your experiment
+Visit the Protocol Builder to create a custom protocol for your experiment